LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-add-applause-button-for-jekyll-post.md

 ## my-style.scss

-Add below code to the end of the file.
+Add the below code to the end of the file.

 * Change size
 * Make button centered
-* Number has same color as applause button
+* Number has the same color as applause button

 ```css
 /* file: "/_sass/my-style.scss" */